Non-Hermitian Floquet Topological Matter -- A Review: Backgrounds

-The multiplication of all the $V_{\ell}e^{-iD_{\ell}\Delta t}V_{\ell}^{-1}$ from right to left for $\ell=0$ to $N-1$ yields the Eq. (\ref{eq:Uapp}), which further converges to the exact Floquet operator in the limit $N\rightarrow\infty$.
-We can thus numerically solve the Floquet eigenvalue equation by diagonalizing the approximated $\hat{U}$ in Eq. (\ref{eq:Uapp}).
+The multiplication of all the $V_{\ell}e^{-iD_{\ell}\Delta t}V_{\ell}^{-1}$ from right to left for $\ell=0$ to $N-1$ yields Eq.~(\ref{eq:Uapp}), which further converges to the exact Floquet operator in the limit $N\rightarrow\infty$.
+We can thus numerically solve the Floquet eigenvalue equation by diagonalizing the approximated $\hat{U}$ in Eq.~(\ref{eq:Uapp}).
+This approach works in principle for systems with any individual or multiple driving frequencies.
+But it may become time-consuming in practice for certain continuously or slowly driven systems.

-When the driving field takes the form of periodic kicking or quenching, the series in Eq. (\ref{eq:Uapp}) can be greatly simplified and even obtained exactly.
+When the driving field takes the form of periodic kicking or quenching, the series in Eq.~(\ref{eq:Uapp}) can be greatly simplified and even obtained exactly.
 Here we give several examples.
 Consider a time-periodic Hamiltonian of the form

 where $\delta(t/T-\ell)$ is the delta function peaked at $t=\ell T$, i.e., each integer multiple of the driving period.
 The dynamics over each driving period thus constitutes a free evolution part controlled by $\hat{H}_{0}$ and a delta kicking force controlled by $\hat{H}_{1}$.
 The quantum kicked rotor is one representative example of such a system \cite{FloRev01}.
 Focusing on the one-period evolution from $t=\ell T-0^{+}$ to $t=(\ell+1)T-0^{+}$, we find the Floquet operator of $\hat{H}(t)$ to be